Thivirug/Assessment3/README.md

 - The area calculation requires a clear 5x5 chessboard pattern in the image for scale.
 If not found, an error will be shown.
 - For best results, ensure good lighting and minimal occlusion of the reference grid.

-## License
-This project is for academic use only.